pingcap/docs-cn/ecosystem-tool-user-case.md

 ---
-title: TiDB Ecosystem Tools Use Cases
+title: TiDB Tools Use Cases
-summary: Learn the common use cases of TiDB ecosystem tools and how to choose the tools.
+summary: Learn the common use cases of TiDB tools and how to choose the tools.
 aliases: ['/docs/dev/ecosystem-tool-user-case/']
 ---

-# TiDB Ecosystem Tools Use Cases
+# TiDB Tools Use Cases

-This document introduces the common use cases of TiDB ecosystem tools and how to choose the right tool for your scenario.
+This document introduces the common use cases of TiDB tools and how to choose the right tool for your scenario.

+## Deploy and operate TiDB on physical or virtual machines

+If you need to deploy and operate TiDB on physical or virtual machines, you can install [TiUP](/tiup/tiup-overview.md), and then use TiUP to manage TiDB components such as TiDB, PD, and TiKV.

+## Deploy and operate TiDB in Kubernetes

+If you need to deploy and operate TiDB in Kubernetes, you can deploy a Kubernetes cluster, and then deploy [TiDB Operator](https://docs.pingcap.com/tidb-in-kubernetes/stable).
+After that, you can use TiDB Operator to deploy and operate a TiDB cluster.

 ## Import data from CSV to TiDB